“Why am I being Charged?”

 The 1915 Act Bond is issued by a district to build infrastructure such as a sewer trunk line, utility line, roads, etc. The district then annually meets the legal requirements to place a special assessment tax on the secured property benefited by the infrastructure in order to repay the bond.
 If the taxes are unpaid when due, the district may meet the legal requirements and take action to foreclose on the property in order to collect the 1915 Act direct assessment amount.
 The key contract for a 1915 Act assessment is the agency that had the assessment added to a tax bill.

 To begin the re-assessment process, the owner of the property will need to fill out the Request for Assessment Review and Claim for Refund Form.
 If an agent representing the owner is requesting the re-assessment, the owner will need to fill out the Authorization of Tax Agent Form.
-Should you have any questions, please feel free to call (833) 265-2600.
+Should you have any questions, please feel free to call our direct assessment help line: (833) 265-2600.

 You can call the Los Angeles County Property Tax Information Line at (213) 974-2111 or toll-free at (888) 807-2111 or CLICK HERE to find information on other resources for property tax questions and information.